Constraints in MS Project

 Consider the following case:

-This determines the sequence of activities in the project, and if each task took 2 weeks, then the whole project would take 6 weeks.
+This determines the dependencies or sequence of activities in the project, and if each task took 2 weeks, then the whole project would take 6 weeks.

 This would be represented in MS project as follows: